 Does pumice expire or become less effective over time?

-Pumice is an inorganic natural mineral with an indefinite shelf life and is not subject to an expiration date, but there are recommended storage practices.
+Pumice is an inorganic natural mineral with an indefinite shelf life and is not subject to an expiration date, but there are recommended storage practices01.
 This statement does not apply to or include any ingredient that may be added to pumice for the purposes of creating a specific product.

 Download: Non-Expiration Certificate